 SecureVPN’s website also features a blog covering security and privacy industry news, as well as service updates, and VPN tips, as part of a well-rounded website.

-The SecureVPN Windows VPN client
+SecureVPN Windows VPN client

-Performance (Speed, DNS, WebRTC and IPv6 Tests)
+SecureVPN: Performance (Speed, DNS, WebRTC and IPv6 Tests)

-More troubling still was this: I tried running speedtests on all five available servers (US, NL, LX, SA, RU) only to find out the VPN exit node was always found in Texas, so the only working VPN server is in the US.
-What’s worse, anyone thinking themselves connected anywhere else might be in for a rude surprise if or when that individual were to become aware of how their connection isn’t as it should be.
-I’d hope to see this serious matter address as soon as possible.
+More troubling still was this: I tried running speed tests on all five available servers (US, NL, LX, SA, RU) only to find out the VPN exit node was always found in Texas, so the only working VPN server is in the US.
+This means that anyone thinking they are connected anywhere else might be in for a rude surprise.
+I’d hope to see this serious matter addressed as soon as possible.

-SecureVPN has dedicated apps for Mac OSX, iOS, Tablets, and Android OS, in addition to the Windows platform we covered earlier.
+SecureVPN has dedicated apps for Mac OSX, iOS, Tablets, and Android OS, in addition to the Windows platform that we covered earlier.

-SecureVPN Review Conclusion
+SecureVPN: Review Conclusion

 I wasn’t so sure about

-- No Livechat – Long Support Wait
+No Livechat – Long Support Wait

-- Average Price With Few Features
+Average Price With Few Features

-- Lack of Setup Guides & Resources
+Lack of Setup Guides & Resources

-- No Bitcoin Payment
+No Bitcoin Payment

-- Encryption Is A Mystery
+Encryption Is A Mystery

-SecureVPN dispenses with the frills found in many other providers, but that seemingly comes at the expense of the robust encryption performance you’d expect from a prospective VPN provider.
+SecureVPN dispenses with the frills found in many other providers, but that seemingly comes at the expense of the robust encryption you’d expect from a top-of-the-range VPN provider.
 By the same token, the minimalist appeal may be just the thing for some users’ purchasing model criteria, or for those looking for unblocking.
 This VPn did not work well on Windows, but on Android it was Okay.
 However, why pay so much for something so bad?